yguitton/training-material/events/2025-05-12-galaxy-academy-2025.md

   - section: "Friday: Grab bag"
     description: |
       Can't get enough?
-Then please pick one of our FAIR tutorials below, or any of the tutorials of within one of the tracks.
-The trainers present on Slack will do their best to help you if you have a problem and answer questions, but they may not be expert in the topic you selected.
+Then please pick one of our FAIR tutorials below or any of the tutorials within one of the tracks.
+The trainers present on Slack will do their best to help you if you have a problem and answer questions, but they may not be experts in the topic you selected.
-      You can directly start with you prefered tutorial.
+      You can directly start with your preferred tutorial.

 #**Need help with these tutorials?** Ask your questions via the Slack Channel [#gta_friday-grab-bag](https://gtnsmrgsbord.slack.com/archives/C07N2A4HQ15).
   - section: Fair training